EU legislation to control F-gases

-To control emissions from fluorinated greenhouse gases (F-gases) the European Union has adopted two legislative acts: the "MAC Directive" on mobile air conditioning systems used in motor vehicles, and the "F-gas Regulation" which covers all other key applications in which F-gases are used.
+To control emissions from fluorinated greenhouse gases (F-gases), including hydrofluorocarbons (HFCs), the European Union has adopted two legislative acts: the ’MAC Directive’ on air conditioning systems used in small motor vehicles, and the ‘F-gas Regulation’ which covers all other key applications in which F-gases are used.

-The MAC Directive prohibits the use of F-gases with a global warming potential more than 150 times greater than carbon dioxide (CO2) in new types of cars and vans introduced from 2011 and in all new cars and vans produced from 2017.
+The MAC Directive prohibits the use of F-gases with a global warming potential of more than 150 times greater than carbon dioxide (CO2) in new types of cars and vans introduced from 2011, and in all new cars and vans produced from 2017.

 The F-gas Regulation follows two tracks of action:

-In addition, tackling HFC emissions is a priority for action under the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC), which was established in 2012 and of which the Commission is a member.
-The G8 countries endorsed CCAC and agreed to join its efforts at their May 2012 meeting.
+In addition, tackling HFC emissions is a priority of the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC), of which the Commission is a member.
+Similarly, the G20 countries have recognised the need to act on HFCs.